JohannesGrobelski/MoonstoneMusicPlayer/README.md

 Contact

-If you have any questions, suggestions, or feedback regarding the Moonstone Music Player project, please contact the development team at moonstoneplayer@example.com.
+If you have any questions, suggestions, or feedback regarding the Moonstone Music Player project, please contact the developer grobelskijohannes@gmail.com.